2 Your first design

 2.1.2 Overall layout

-The overall layout of the opening page of the web interface on a computer browser is seen in Image 2.1.
+The interface opens with the “Create Design” page that we will work with in this chapter.
+The overall layout of the opening page on a computer browser is shown in Figure 2.1.
 Note that in the interface there is a “?” next to each control; if you hover over this, you get a brief description of the control.

 There are five regions on this interface:

-1. In the top-left you see the branding gsDesign Explorer and four labels (Design, Update, Tutorial, About) that will take you to different interface pages.
+- In the top-left, you see the branding “gsDesign Explorer” and a navigation menu (“Design”, “Update”, “Resources”, “Poetry”, “About”) that will take you to different interface pages.

-2. In the top-right, there is a control Display Settings that controls output format as well as controls to save and restore designs.
+- In the top-right, there is a control “Global Options” that controls output format, toggles integer vs. continuous sample, and provides controls to save and restore designs.

-3. The main left panel is for inputs.
+- The main left panel is for input of design parameters.

-4. The main right panel is for displaying outputs.
+- The main right panel is for displaying various types of output.

-5. In the page footer you can see the application name and the version number.
+- In the page footer you can see the application name and the version number of both the interface and the underlying gsDesign package.

 2.2 The input panel